V-AISHVARYA/LGMVIP-DataScience-Task-2/README.md

 # **LGMVIP-DataScience-Task-2**
-**STOCK MARKET PREDICTION AND FFORECASTING USING STALKED LSTM**(Long Short-Term Memory) is a type of neural network architecture that is commonly used for time series prediction tasks, including stock market forecasting.
+**STOCK MARKET PREDICTION AND FORECASTING USING STALKED LSTM**(Long Short-Term Memory), is a type of neural network architecture that is commonly used for time series prediction tasks, including stock market forecasting.

 ## Project Overview